Pos: 46.7376, -124.0795

 Dist: 25,3 km

 Start: 6:10 End: 10:20

-I slept well and was kind of looking forward to be back on the water by myself, kind of missing company as most of the last weeks.
+I slept well and was looking forward to being back on the water by myself, missing company as most of the last weeks.
 I went out just half an hour before slack low tide, so when I would be turning around the jetty point, it should be fully slack.
 Still, it was quite rough there!
-But most danger were actually the dozen small fishing crafts buzzing also around that corner, and also avoiding the rough cris cross waves and breakers, probably less controlled than I took them.
+But most danger were the dozen small fishing crafts buzzing also around that corner, and avoiding the rough criss cross waves and breakers, less controlled than I took them.

-But I managed to make them seeing me, and didn’t get run over.
-Once back in Venezuela was enough…The next section was paddling as usual, today in bright sunshine, but swell relatively high.
+But I managed to make them see me, and did not get run over.
+Once back in Venezuela was enough…The next section was paddling as usual, today in bright sunshine, but swell high.
 I stayed out, until I saw the corner break of Willapa Bay entrance, and turned even more out.
 My GPS navigated me right into the main channel, and I could avoid all breakers.
-My original plan was to cross Willapa Bay, but I knew I’d be staying there quite in wilderness on the southern point in Leadebtter State Park.
-Usually perfect and welcome – if I wouldn’t have the gut feeling I may not continue tomorrow as wind and swell would be too high to make a safe beach landing. – Or I have to wait for the tides to change to turn into the dreaded Columbia River with favorite tide in the late afternoon.
+My original plan was to cross Willapa Bay, but I knew I would be staying there quite in wilderness on the southern point in Leadbetter State Park.
+Usually perfect and welcome – if I would not have the gut feeling I may not continue tomorrow as wind and swell would be too high to make a safe beach landing. – Or I must wait for the tides to change to turn into the dreaded Columbia River with favorite tide in the late afternoon.

 I will have to check the forecast tonight and see the whole week’s outlook to decide on a beach landing in between here and the big Columbia river mouth, or I may get a pick up by Terry Turner and her husband to wait in “civilization” until when I may be able to paddle 55-60 km in one go and land in favorite tides into the Columbia River!